Scala Sancta: Scala Sancta in the Catholic Church

 Climbing the Holy Stairs on one's knees is a devotion much in favour with pilgrims and the faithful.
-Several popes have performed the devotion, and the Roman Catholic Church has granted indulgences for it.
+Several popes have performed the devotion, and the Catholic Church has granted indulgences for it.
 Pope Pius VII on 2 September 1817 granted those who ascend the Stairs in the prescribed manner an indulgence of nine years for every step.
 Pope Pius X, on 26 February 1908, conceded a plenary indulgence as often as the Stairs are devoutly ascended after Confession and Holy Communion.
 On 11 August 2015, the Apostolic Penitentiary granted a plenary indulgence to all who, "inspired by love", climbed the Stairs on their knees while meditating on Christ's passion, and also went to Confession, received Holy Communion, and recited certain other Catholic prayers, including a prayer for the Pope's intentions.
 Those who were physically impeded from climbing the stairs could obtain the plenary indulgence by meditating on Christ's passion while at the Stairs and completing the other conditions.

 As part of the ceremonies opening the Holy Year in 1933, Cardinal Francesco Marchetti Selvaggiani, Vicar of Rome, led a crowd of hundreds in mounting the steps on their knees.

 Between April 2019 and July 2019, pilgrims were permitted to ascend the stairs kneeling on the original uncovered marble steps for the first time in almost 300 years.
 As a result, visitor numbers during this time increased threefold from the usual, and long lines formed at the entrance.

 Visitors

 Martin Luther climbed the steps on his knees in 1510.
-As he did so, he repeated the Our Father on each step.
-It was said, by doing this work one could "redeem a soul from purgatory."
-But when Luther arrived at the top he could not suppress his doubt, "Who knows whether this is true?"
+As he did so, he repeated the "Our Father" on each step.
+It was said that by doing this work one could "redeem a soul from purgatory."
+But when Luther arrived at the top he could not suppress his doubt, saying "Who knows whether this is true?"

+During his exile in Rome, Irish Gaelic lord Hugh O'Neill accompanied Pope Paul V in Catholic ceremonies and traditions.
+This included ascending the steps on his knees.

 Charles Dickens, after visiting the Scala Sancta in 1845, wrote: "I never, in my life, saw anything at once so ridiculous and so unpleasant as this sight."
 He described the scene of pilgrims ascending the staircase on their knees as a "dangerous reliance on outward observances".